About the Latino Leadership Network

 Website: Amanda Espinosa-Aguilar

-In-Person Events: Jose Romo Ramirez
+Events: Organize in-person and virtual gatherings.
+Lead: Jose Romo Ramirez

 Speaker Outreach: Anita Rocha